adnanademovic/rosrust/README.md

 The API is close to reaching its final form.

-There are multiple examples in the [examples folder](https://github.com/adnanademovic/rosrust/tree/master/examples).
-The publisher/subscriber and service/client examples are designed to closely immitate the `roscpp` tutorial.
+There are multiple examples in the [examples folder](https://github.com/adnanademovic/rosrust/tree/master/rosrust/examples).
+The publisher/subscriber and service/client examples are designed to closely imitate the `roscpp` tutorial.

 ## Features